Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/WR/WR

-The first choice is a running back, likely either Sanders, Ekeler or Chubb.
+The first choice is a running back, probably either Jacobs or Sanders, although one of the bigger names could drop.
 Your second choice is a wideout: Jones, Tyreek Hill or Godwin.
 For your third pick go with another receiver, likely from among Amari Cooper, Cooper Kupp, Robert Woods, Calvin Ridley or A.J.
 Brown.

 Cooper gets the benefit of playing the New York Giants and Washington Football Team twice each, giving him a chance to exploit the projected sixth- and seventh-worst secondaries of 2020, per Pro Football Focus.
-Dallas will also play the Atlanta Falcons (third-worst) in Week 2.
+Dallas will also play Atlanta (third-worst) in Week 2.